 Just about everyone knows they need life insurance – the “just in case” coverage you buy and hope you’ll never need.
 While people often get some life insurance coverage through their employer, many purchase supplemental policies to have coverage tailored to their lifestyle.

 But how much should you buy?
-Some experts suggest you purchase five to ten times your income in life insurance coverage.
+Experts suggest you purchase ten to twelve times your income in life insurance coverage.
 However, there are instances where you might need more (or less).
 If you have young children, many working years left or lots of debts and liabilities, for example, you might consider eschewing the rule of thumb and purchasing a policy tailored just for you.
-(At Policygenius, we actually recommend this needs-based approach to estimating how much life insurance you should buy, but it’s important to keep the industry’s common rule of thumb in mind for the purposes of this article.)

 What type of life insurance should you buy?